navis-org/navis/docs/migrating_2.0.md

 filtering a [`NeuronList.summary()`][navis.NeuronList.summary] table by `type`, needs updating.

+The renamed *keyword arguments* are shimmed too: the old spelling warns and is forwarded, and passing both spellings is a `TypeError` rather than a coin toss over which one wins.

 Python hides `DeprecationWarning`s by default outside `__main__`; run with `python -W default::DeprecationWarning` (or `pytest -W default`) to find the old names in your code.